eProsima/Fast-DDS/examples/cpp/dds/HelloWorldExample/README.txt

 In the second one: ./DDSHelloWorldExample subscriber (or DDSHelloWorldExample.exe subscriber on windows).

 In order to use xml profiles (--env or shorcut -e cli flags):
-    - reference the xml profiles file setting the environment variable FASTRTPS_DEFAULT_PROFILES_FILE to its path.
+    - reference the xml profiles file setting the environment variable FASTDDS_DEFAULT_PROFILES_FILE to its path.
-    - name it DEFAULT_FASTRTPS_PROFILES.xml and make sure the file is besides the DDSHelloWorldExample binary.
+    - name it DEFAULT_FASTDDS_PROFILES.xml and make sure the file is besides the DDSHelloWorldExample binary.
 The profile loaded will be the mark as default one with the corresponding attribute.
 For example:

     <?xml version="1.0" encoding="UTF-8" ?>